 Look and listen.
 You will see it on your organizational impact.
 You will feel it in how your staff moves from following your lead to taking the helm.
 You will sense the organization is searching for more than you can provide.

-No, it takes extraordinary leadership to know you have taken an organization beyond you.
+No, it takes extraordinary self-awareness and courage to know you have taken an organization beyond you.
 That is a great compliment but also a harsh reality.
 Only great leaders take this lesson in stride; good leaders fall short of greatness because they “outlasted their impact or influence.”

 When that tipping point is reached, is that the end of the story?